mongodb/awscdk-resources-mongodbatlas/RELEASING.md

 npx projen release
 ```

+As a result within the `./dist` folder you will be able to verify the generated packages for each target, as well as the version and changelog.

 4. Publish the artifacts to the package managers.
 Reach out to [APIx-Integration](https://github.com/orgs/mongodb/teams/apix-integrations/members) for the credentials.
 ```bash
 # NPM